ivanov/vim-ipython/README.rst

 * @dstahlke for setting syntax of doc window to ReST
 * @jtratner for docs with quotes (#30)
 * @pielgrzym for setting completefunc locally to a buffer (#32)
+* @flacjacket for pointing out and providing fix for IPython API change
+* @memeplex for fixing the identifier grabbing on e.g. non-PEP8 compliant code

 Similar Projects
 ----------------